 Athens pollen forecast - today, tomorrow and the week ahead

-Today (11 July) pollen in Athens is medium; grass is medium.
-Tomorrow (12 July 2026) levels are similar.
-Over the following five days grass will decrease.
+Today (22 August) pollen in Athens is moderate; mugwort is moderate; grass is low.
+Tomorrow (23 August 2026) levels are similar - grass remains low, mugwort increasing.
+Over the following five days grass and mugwort will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team